 All applicants must be:

 - International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW and the University of Michigan cannot be responsible for facilitating or issuing visa paperwork.

 Application Requirements and Procedures

-Interested doctoral students in the humanities should submit their applications to The Humanities Institute by October 31st, 2020.
+Interested doctoral students in the humanities should submit their applications to The Humanities Institute by November 1, 2021.
 Eligible doctoral students must be nominated for this fellowship by their home institutions, and only one nomination may be submitted to HWW from any given university.
 Please do not submit your applications directly to HWW or the University of Michigan Institute for the Humanities.

 The application file should contain: